Cassie Campbell-Pascall

-Cassie Dawin Campbell-Pascall CM (born November 22, 1973) is a former Canadian ice hockey player and a current broadcaster for Sportsnet and ESPN.
+Cassie Dawin Campbell-Pascall CM (born November 22, 1973) is a former Canadian ice hockey player and a broadcaster for ESPN/ABC, and formerly Sportsnet.
 Born in Richmond Hill, Ontario, Campbell grew up in Brampton, Ontario, playing for the Brampton Canadettes.
 She was the captain of the Canadian women's ice hockey team during the 2002 Winter Olympics and led the team to a gold medal.
 The left winger took on the role of captain again in the 2006 Winter Olympics in Turin, Italy, and again successfully led her team to a gold medal with a 4 – 1 win over Sweden.

 Cassie was also captain of the Calgary Oval X-Treme, a team in the Western Women's Hockey League.
 Campbell has also played for the Toronto Aeros and the Mississauga Chiefs.

 Campbell has done modeling, and hosted women's hockey segments on TSN's hockey broadcasts.
 She attended high school at North Park Secondary School Brampton, and is an alumna of the University of Guelph, in Guelph, Ontario, Canada.

-In honour of Campbell's success, the City of Brampton and Mayor Susan Fennell named a new Recreation Centre, the Cassie Campbell Community Centre, which officially opened in 2007.
-The Hockey Canada Board and Wayne Gretzky attended the unveiling.
+In honour of Campbell's success, the City of Brampton and Mayor Susan Fennell named a new Recreation Centre, the Cassie Campbell Community Centre, which officially opened in September 2008.
+The Board of Hockey Canada as well as Canadian hockey icon Wayne Gretzky attended the unveiling.